 Because Offred is profoundly involved with each man in a relationship, both men inculcate their chauvinistic belief in her mind.
 And we see how this affects Offred to become ignorant and subordinate to men.
 For example, when Offred and Luke see Serena Joy on TV, they thought she looks funny.
 Then she corrects herself and says that “Luke thought she was funny.
 I only pretended to think so” (46).
 Actually, Offred thinks Serena Joy is “a little frightening” (46).
 Why did she pretend to think Serena Joy was funny?
 And instead of just correcting herself and tells the readers that she actually does not think she is funny, she adds a phrase to inform the readers that it is Luke that thinks Serena Joy looks funny.
 Not only does this show Offred is coward and subordinate to her husband, but also she has a sense that everything that Serena Joy claims could come into existence.
 Instead of expressing her true emotions and trying to stop the women like Serena Joy to become powerful, she pretends to agree with her husband and let it happen.
 She becomes helpless as Weiss criticizes.

 Offred is definitely not a heroine in the dystopian Gilead world.
 One might simply accuses Offred of being ignorant and even holds her responsible for the creation of a Gilead as Allan Weiss did in his essay.
 However, it is important to recognize who makes her become so indifferent and coward.
 Because if we do not, Offred, or generally women, will be stuck in the position of the unempowered and continue to be a subject to mockery by men even 200 years later as the Historical Notes demonstrates.

+Lena - You have some good ideas here and the quality of your writing is strong; however, this paper isn’t as successful as it could be because it is a summary of the articles rather than an argument in which you engage with their ideas and build upon them with your own analysis of the novel.
+See my comments above for suggestions in revising in your claim.
+With some thoughtful revisions, this will be an excellent paper!